U-17 women's football team coach called back from Europe for "misconduct" with player | Sports-Games

 - India

-A coach attached to the Indian Under-17 women's football team has been suspended and called back from Norway for alleged ''misconduct'' with a minor player during the ongoing training tour to Europe.
+The assistant coach associated with the Indian Under-17 women's football team has been suspended and called back from Norway for alleged ''misconduct'' with a minor player during the side's ongoing exposure trip to Norway.

-The Committee of Administrators (CoA), managing the affairs of the All India Football Federation (AIFF), has informed the Sports Authority of India (SAI) about the incident.
+It has been learnt that the Committee of Administrators (CoA), managing the affairs of the All India Football Federation (AIFF), has already informed the Sports Authority of India (SAI) about the alleged incident.

 ''The AIFF has asked the concerned individual to stop all contact with the team, return to India immediately, and be physically present for further investigations upon his arrival,'' the statement added.

-The team is currently touring Europe as part of preparations for the FIFA U-17 Women's World Cup the country is hosting from October 11-30.
+The team is currently touring Europe as part of preparations for the upcoming FIFA U-17 Women's World Cup, that India is scheduled to host from October 11-30.

-The CoA did not name the person involved but sources claimed that it was the team's assistant coach Alex Ambrose, who forced the minor player to indulge in an ''inappropriate'' act.
+While the CoA did not name the person involved but sources claimed that it's team's assistant coach Alex Ambrose, who forced the minor player to indulge in ''inappropriate'' act.

+The 39-year-old Ambrose represented the Indian national football team in six matches and scored a goal against Singapore during their triumphant LG Cup campaign in 2002.
+He also played in the 2003 AFC Asian Cup qualifiers against North Korea in both the home and away fixtures.

 According to the source, head coach Thomas Dennerby himself was a witness to the ''incident'' and it was he, who immediately informed the AIFF.

-A female sailor had also accused the accompanying coach of making her uncomfortable during an exposure abroad.
+A female sailor had also accused accompanying coach of making her uncomfortable during an exposure abroad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)